9 Things to do this Winter in Flagstaff, Arizona

 For such a small town, Flagstaff really offers an impressive local coffee scene.
-While you will encounter the standard chains like Dunkin’ Donuts and Starbucks, as well as seemingly endless drive-thrus (the super popular Dutch Bros), a visit to a cozy independent shop is a much better value, not to mention a great place to warm up after a long day on the slopes!
-Flagstaff offers several great local coffee houses where you can fuel up with an espresso and pastry or kick back and relax next to the fireplace after a cold day out in the snow.
+While you will encounter the standard chains like Dunkin’ Donuts and Starbucks, as well as seemingly endless drive-thru options (including the super popular Dutch Bros), a visit to a cozy independent shop is a much better value, not to mention a great place to warm up after a long day on the slopes!
+At a local Flagstaff coffeehouse, you can fuel up with an espresso and pastry or kick back and relax next to the fireplace after a cold day out in the snow.

 4. Cross country ski at the Arizona Nordic Village

 Unfortunately, the Arizona Nordic Village is often overlooked due to the more popular and heavily advertised Snowbowl.
 For a more relaxing day out on the powder without the hefty crowds, consider a cross country skiing adventure at the Nordic Center.
-This wonderful ski center offer a number of groomed trails for all levels in the the gorgeous ponderosa pine setting.
-It’s a wonderful way to spend a winter day out in Flagstaff, a bit pricey, however, much cheaper in comparison to rentals and lift tickets at the pricey Snowbowl.
+This wonderful ski center offers a number of groomed trails for all levels in a gorgeous ponderosa pine setting.
+It’s a wonderful way to spend a winter day out in Flagstaff, a bit pricey, however, much cheaper in comparison to rentals and lift tickets at Snowbowl.
 Every Friday night, discount lift and rental packages are offered.
-Also check Groupon for special deals.

 5. Take a winter walk